-IMETs located closest to an incident are typically called first, but IMETs nationwide can be called in if backups are needed.
+Available IMETs located closest to an incident are typically called first, but IMETs nationwide can be called in if backups are needed.
 Deployment decisions are also based on IMET availability and previous IMET experience in that area.

 Once an IMET receives dispatch orders, their home/office work schedule must be quickly adjusted to cover their duties, travel arrangements made and equipment/provisions packed.
-The average time from dispatch order to arrival on scene anywhere in the country is around 12 hours.
+The average time from dispatch order to arrival on scene anywhere in the country is around 12 to 24 hours.

 IMETs are stationed with the incident command team at a base camp near or a few miles from the incident.
-IMETs and other incident personnel often sleep in tents at the base camp, but it is not always a typical camping experience.
+IMETs and other incident personnel often sleep in tents or vehicles at the base camp, but it is not always a typical camping experience.
 The base camp is often infiltrated with smoke and ash from surrounding wildfires.
 It is usually in remote locations where electricity is supplied by noisy diesel generators, there is no indoor plumbing and supplies must be trucked in daily.

 IMETs work closely with the incident command team, especially the Fire Behavior Analyst from land management agencies such as the Bureau of Land Management or the U.S. Forest Service.
 IMETs assist the Fire Behavior Analyst in interpreting the weather to help predict fire behavior.
 The weather and resulting fire behavior have a significant impact on the team's approach to fighting the fire.
 IMETs also provide briefings at numerous planning meetings and answer any other weather-related questions the come up throughout the day.
 Coordination of fire weather conditions is conducted between the IMET, the local NOAA National Weather Service office, and any other IMETs on nearby fires to ensure the best products and services are being delivered.